-If your environment does not have the intermod problems, you may be able to eliminate some of the low pass filtering.
+If your environment does not have the intermod problems, you may be able to eliminate some of the low pass filtering, which I did in later versions of this receiver.
 Likewise, if your situation doesn't need it (shorter cable runs, better cable, etc.) you might also be able to drop the second stage entirely.

 Design tip: If you are building an op amp based receiver like this one, be sure to check the voltage and current noise parameters of the op amp you intend to use.
 Using these you can infer the 'natural' source impedance that the op amp expects.
 In an e-field probe, low input current noise and high impedance are important.

 Receiver Performance.
 The noise floor of RX6 is below the VLF spectrum noise floor, allowing relatively clean reception.
 Overall, the dynamic range is also quite good.